eaklamanu/eaklamanu.github.io/src/data/about.md

 I enjoy reading and journaling, sometimes writing poems and short stories along the way.
 Writing helps me express my emotions in a constructive way.
 I love running because it makes me feel like I'm pushing my limits.
 Classical music keeps me grounded and helps me focus.
 I love cooking especially when I can share the food with others.

 # Beyond the Books and Code
-I love reading my Bible and am currently on a [daily plan](https://video.wvbs.org/access/interactive-bible-reading-plan/) to finish reading it this year 2025.
+I love reading my Bible and am currently on a [daily plan](https://video.wvbs.org/access/interactive-bible-reading-plan/) to finish reading it this year - 2025.
 My drive is my faith in Jesus and the church of Christ.
+I love books.
 I love the stars and the sky, and hope to one day visit an observatory.
-Art captivates me — paintings and drawings speak to me, and I can stare at a piece and immerse myself in its world.
-I write poems, stories, and letters; in fact, most of my journal entries are written as letters.
-There is so much beauty in this world, yet many rarely pause to lift their eyes and see the stars.
+There is so much beauty in this world, yet it sometimes escapes me to lift my eyes and see the stars.
 I try to notice the beauty in God’s creation, and it keeps life in perspective for me.

-#I think
-One of man's greatest inventions was the printing press.
-Today, knowledge can be shared with ease, outliving the compiler who first gathered it.

 #My favorite
 - Book - The Bible